Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Introduction

 \section{Introduction}

 Smooth varieties with trivial canonical bundle constitute one of the fundamental building blocks in the birational classification of algebraic varieties.
 Hence, it is an important problem to understand their possible algebraic and topological structures.
-By a well-known result of Beauville and Bogomolov \cite{MR730926}, every smooth variety with trivial canonical bundle can be decomposed -- after a finite \'etale cover -- as a product of abelian, hyperk\"ahler or Calabi-Yau varieties.
-A smooth projective variety $Y$ with trivial canonical bundle is Calabi-Yau if it is simply connected and $H^i(Y, \mathcal{O}_Y)=0$ for $0<i<\dim Y$.
+By a well-known result of Beauville and Bogomolov \cite{MR730926}, every smooth variety with trivial canonical bundle can be decomposed -- after a finite \'etale cover -- as a product of abelian, hyperk\"ahler or Calabi--Yau varieties.
+A smooth projective variety $Y$ with trivial canonical bundle is Calabi--Yau if it is simply connected and $H^i(Y, \mathcal{O}_Y)=0$ for $0<i<\dim Y$.

 While we have a clear understanding of the algebraic and topological structures of abelian varieties, the situation is far from being settled in the other two cases.
-In dimension two, Calabi-Yau surfaces are so-called K3 surfaces and they admit a unique topological model, though in order to show this one has to take into account non-projective models.
-In higher dimension this problem is widely open and moreover in this case Calabi-Yau varieties are always projective.
+In dimension two, Calabi--Yau surfaces are K3 surfaces and they admit a unique topological model, though in order to show this one has to take into account non-projective models.
+In higher dimension the problem of determining the number of deformation types of Calabi--Yau manifolds is wide open; nonetheless, every Calabi-Yau manifold of dimension at least three is automatically projective.

-This paper is motivated by the more general problem of understanding if there are finitely many families of Calabi-Yau varieties of fixed dimension $n\geq 3$.
-In particular, we focus on the class of those Calabi-Yau varieties admitting an elliptic fibration, i.e. a projective morphism with connected fibers, whose general fiber is one-dimensional.
+The problem of understanding whether there are finitely many algebraic families of Calabi--Yau varieties for each fixed dimension $n\geq 3$ is the main motivation of this paper.
+A class of varieties that can be described by finitely many families is said to be {\it bounded}, see \S~\ref{bound.cyp.sect}.
+In particular, we study the boundedness of those Calabi--Yau varieties admitting an elliptic fibration, i.e. a projective morphism with connected fibers, whose general fiber is one-dimensional of genus $1$.
 This class of varieties has already been understood in dimension $\leq 3$ and it is of particular interest for its applications in theoretical physics, as we explain below.

+In dimension 2, the question of boundedness has a negative answer, since there are infinitely many algebraic families of projective elliptic $K3$ surfaces.
+On the other hand, if we consider elliptic $K3$ surfaces admitting a section, it is not hard to show that boundedness holds for this class of varieties.